 #1Language Flagship programs in the US

-Top 16Fulbright students and scholars
+Top 16Fulbright Scholars

 "I’ve had the opportunity to intern with the U.S. Department of State at the US Consulate in Guangzhou, China and studied abroad in Seoul, South Korea at Yonsei University.
 I also had the opportunity to attend the 63rd session of the United Nations Commission on the Status of Women with Professor Shruti Rana as a student delegate.
 I was also one of the first students to switch my major to International Law and Institutions.
 This joint degree between the Hamilton Lugar School and the Maurer School of Law helps students like me develop the expertise needed to make an impact after graduation."